jphong125/stellaapic/Writerside/topics/Introduction.md

 ## Important

-* Partner ID (used for securelogin) and Token will be issued by LuckyMonaco team member.
+* Partner ID (used for secureLogin) and Token will be issued by LuckyMonaco team member.
 * When you need to add sub-brand, you will be needed an additional PartnerID to do so.
 * Please refer to the provided SLOT_SPEC document for integration.